quangis/transforge/README.md

 variables.
 When instantiating the schema, these generic variables are automatically populated with *instances* of type variables.

-When you need a variable but you don't care about what variable it is or how it relates to others, you may use the `_` *wildcard variable*.
+When you need a variable, but you don't care how it relates to others, you may use the *wildcard variable* `_`.
 The purpose goes beyond convenience: it communicates to the type system that it can always be a sub- and supertype of *anything*.
+(Note that it must be explicitly imported.)

     >>> from transformation_algebra import _
     >>> size = Set(_) ** Int